 ABOUT THE AUTHOR

-Mark wrote his first ten pages at the age of twelve, complete with diagrams of Indians, a stampede, and a prairie fire.
-More recently, he’s been writing historical fiction in an early medieval setting.
+Mark wrote his first twelve pages at the age of ten, complete with diagrams of Indians, a stampede, and a prairie fire.
+More recently, he’s been writing historical fiction and fantasy in an early medieval setting.
 He is the author of The Bonfires of Beltane, an epic novel of Christian historical fiction set in ancient, Celtic Ireland at the time of St. Patrick.
-He’s also finished The Amulet, a sequel that’s in the hands of readers, and soon an editor.
+The Medallion is the sequel that is now wending its way through the publication process at Lighthouse Publishing of the Carolinas, Heritage Beacon Imprint, due in late 2018.

 Mark enjoys reading the classics, fantasy, and historical fiction.
 He is a member of the American Christian Fiction Writers and the Minnesota Christian Writer’s Guild.
 He is represented by the Leslie H. Stobbe Literary Agency.